Can Dogs Eat Raw Salmon? Vet-Approved Facts

 Salmon is a term used for several oily ray-finned fish in the family Salmonidae.
 Around the world, salmon is very popular as a food item.
 One common way that salmon is eaten is in sushi, where it is typically raw.

-As a dog owner, you might be wondering if raw salmon is safe for dogs.
+As a dog owner, you might wonder if raw salmon is safe for dogs.
 Dogs should not be fed raw salmon as it isn’t safe for them.1 Salmon has many health benefits when prepared correctly.
 In this article, we’ll dive into the dangers of raw salmon and the health benefits of properly cooked salmon.

 Why You Shouldn’t Give Raw Salmon to Your Dog